Oak Ridges Moraine: Physiography

 The Oak Ridges Moraine is a pair of large ridges composed of four elevated wedges.
 It is bounded to the west by the Niagara Escarpment, a cuesta which was critical to the formation of the moraine, and to the east by the Trent River and Rice Lake.
 The four wedges (Albion, Uxbridge, Pontypool and Rice Lake from west to east) formed in stages, though some synchronous formation also occurred at an early period of formation.
 The moraine peaks at the Uxbridge wedge, generally rising from east to west, a result of the moraine's west-to-east formation.
 That is, the western portion of the moraine received earlier and more frequent sedimentary deposition than the eastern portion, as the ice lobes which controlled the moraine's eastern formation slowly retreated.
 The Rice Lake wedge is separated from the other wedges where the Oak Ridges Moraine intersects Rice Lake.
+As the moraine is a local topographic high, streams originating in the lower Oak Ridges Moraine sediment packages, by groundwater movement, either flow south into Lake Ontario or north toward Lake Simcoe or Georgian Bay through large river valleys carved during melting of glaciers.

-To the north are drumlinized uplands, referred to as the Peterborough drumlin field.
+To the north are drumlinized uplands, referred to as the Peterborough drumlin field, which may continue south of Rice Lake and the Rice Lake wedge.
+Near the Rice Lake wedge and Peterborough drumlin field are a couple of low-lying terrain plains and small hills on bedrock basement.